CaelRowley/merkel-tree-file-verification-backend/README.md

 - **batch_id:** Files are uploaded in batches and this batch_id is used to group the files together in a single batch.
 - **name:** Original filename of the uploaded file.
 - **file:** Binary content (file data) of the uploaded file.
 - **original_hash:** This plays a crucial role in generating Merkle proofs for file integrity verification.
-By storing the hash of each file's content, the server or client can detect any modifications or tampering attempts on the file data.
+By using the hash of each file's content, the server or client can detect any modifications or tampering attempts on the file data.
 This field allows the server to simulate malicious activity (e.g., file corruption) by modifying the file content while keeping a reference to original unmodified file hash.